How Does My Credit Score Affect My Mortgage Rate?

 Is a Good Credit Score More Important For Certain Types of Loans?

 The short answer to this question is yes.
 For Conventional Loans, it is extremely important that your credit scores are at least a 680 to increase your chances of approval and require the least amount of money down.
-However, if you are interested in a FHA Loan, VA Loan, or USDA Loan, your credit scores can be as low as 620 and with some programs below 600 is acceptable, especially with a FHA Loan.
+However, if you are interested in a FHA Loan, VA Loan, or USDA home loan, your credit scores can be as low as 620 and with some programs below 600 is acceptable, especially with a FHA Loan.
 So, even though some people may consider a 620 score okay, there could be several loan options for you.
 Keep in mind that good credit scores are always important when qualifying for a mortgage and determining your mortgage rate, but there are usually mortgage options with lower credit scores.

 Ways to Boost your Credit Scores